syscoin/jsonrpc2-client/README.txt

 	  responses.

 	* Set an HTTP proxy.

+	* Enable HTTP response compression using GZIP and DEFLATE content encoding.

 	* Preserve parse order of JSON object members in JSON-RPC 2.0 response results (for human facing clients, e.g. the JSON-RPC 2.0 Shell).